ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 There are now two ways to deploy your project: _[Instant Deployment](/docs/deploy/instant-deployment.html)_ and _[Continuous Deployment](/docs/deploy/constant-deployment.html)_.

-This means we no longer allow deployments with Git.
+This means we no longer allow deployments with our Git server.

 </article>